Amsterdam: Decline and modernization

-20th century–present
+20th century – present

 Shortly before the First World War, the city started to expand again, and new suburbs were built.
 Even though the Netherlands remained neutral in this war, Amsterdam suffered a food shortage, and heating fuel became scarce.
 The shortages sparked riots in which several people were killed.
-These riots are known as the Aardappeloproer (Potato rebellion).
-People started looting stores and warehouses in order to get supplies, mainly food.
+These riots are known as the Aardappeloproer (Potato Rebellion).
+People started looting stores and warehouses to get supplies, mainly food.

 On 1 January 1921, after a flood in 1916, the depleted municipalities of Durgerdam, Holysloot, Zunderdorp and Schellingwoude, all lying north of Amsterdam, were, at their own request, annexed to the city.
 Between the wars, the city continued to expand, most notably to the west of the Jordaan district in the Frederik Hendrikbuurt and surrounding neighbourhoods.

+Nazi Germany invaded the Netherlands on 10 May 1940 and took control of the country.
+Some Amsterdam citizens sheltered Jews, thereby exposing themselves and their families to a high risk of being imprisoned or sent to concentration camps.
+More than 100,000 Dutch Jews were deported and murdered in Nazi concentration camps, including 56,521 victims in Auschwitz and a further number of 34,082 accounted for in Sobibor.
+Around 60,000 Jewish inhabitants, including Jewish prewar refugees from Austria and Germany, were living in Amsterdam at the time of the Nazi occupation.
+Only those provided with a safe haven, avoiding deportation and denunciation, or the very few who returned from the camps at the end of the war, managed to survive.

+At first the German occupation authorities were very cautious, wanting to convince the city inhabitants of their sincerity.
+However, their outlook soon turned to cynicism and brutality.
+A cause in the change of their behaviour was an attack by a Dutch resistance fighter against a collaborator belonging to the paramilitary Dutch fascist organisation, the NSB.
+The injured man died and in response Heinrich Himmler ordered reprisals.
+427 Amsterdam Jews were arrested on 22 February 1941 and sent to Mauthausen concentration camp.
+Only two people survived.

+Incensed, a broad spectrum of passive resistance was organized by the Dutch Underground.
+Trade unions, among them socialist and Communist Party activists, led the protest.
+Their outcry received support from white collar employees in the civil service and support from the local diocese of the Church.
+Approval was also given and encouraged by the Dutch government-in-exile under Queen Wilhelmina in London.